wjoe2046/unit-12-testing/README.md

 - [ ] Complete the reducer tests in `__tests__/marketsReducer.js`
 - [ ] Complete the route integration tests in `__tests__/supertest.js`
 - [ ] Complete the front-end unit tests in `__tests__/enzyme.js`
+- [ ] Before moving on from enzyme, set up [snapshot testing](https://jestjs.io/docs/en/snapshot-testing.html) in your React tests to prevent regression bugs (i.e., bugs in a feature that was confirmed to work correctly in the past).
 - [ ] Complete the front-end Feature/Integration tests in `__tests__/puppeteer.js`

+## Extension Challenges
 Your client has complained that saving items to the database is taking too long when multiple requests hit the server at the same time.
 This is because our naive database implementation is using `readFileSync` and `writeFileSync`, which block the main execution thread of JavaScript while they are running.
 This is a horrible idea for a server that needs to serve multiple users at the same time!
 For the next section, we're going to refactor all of our database functions to use the async versions of the fs functions: `readFile` and `writeFile`.

 - [ ] Have the db functions in `server/markets.js` accept an additional argument, a callback function which will be invoked once any asynchronous functions are done